Michigan Court of Appeals; Docket #354615; Unpublished

 Plaintiff nevertheless argues the trial court misconstrued the proceedings as being a motion for summary disposition under MCR 2.116(C)(10), rather than MCR 2.116(C)(8).
 Unlike MCR 2.116(C)(8), which tests the legal sufficiency of a complaint, El-Khalil, 504 Mich at 159-160, MCR 2.116(C)(10) tests the factual sufficiency of a claim.
 Maiden, 461 Mich at 120.
 Plaintiff argues the trial court’s focus on the factual insufficiency of plaintiff’s complaint implies the trial court misconstrued the proceedings as being brought under MCR 2.116(C)(10).
 However, MCR 2.111(B)(1), clearly states that complaints must include ‘[a] statement of facts . . . on which the pleader relies in stating the cause of action . . .’
 A general allegation that defendant has fully healed, without setting forth the basis underlying that allegation is an insufficient “statement of facts.’ ”

-The Court of Appeals further held that the trial court did not err in denying Citizens’ motion to amend its complaint because Citizens’ claim simply was not ripe.
+The Court of Appeals further held that the trial court did not err in denying Citizens’ motion to amend its complaint because Citizens’ claim was simply not ripe.
 Citizens admitted that its reason for seeking the declaratory judgment was to avoid future lawsuits by Likely, and that, as of the time it filed its complaint, Likely was not actually claiming any benefits or needing treatment.
-Thus, Citizens’ claim was based solely on hypothetical, future events—Likely needing additional treatments—and there was no genuine case or controversy between the parties.
+Thus, Citizens’ claim was based solely on hypothetical, future events—Likely needing additional treatments—and there was no genuine case or controversy between the parties as of the date of filing.

 “Plaintiff openly stated that its reason for seeking a declaratory judgment was to avoid the multiple lawsuits filed by defendant.
 Plaintiff also asserted that defendant is not currently in need of any benefits or treatment.
 This fact is of particular salience, since ‘[a] claim is not ripe if it rests upon contingent future events that may not occur as anticipated, or may not occur at all.’
 Citizens Protecting Michigan’s Constitution, 280 Mich App at 282.
 Plaintiff’s claim rests on hypothetical and contingent future events—defendant’s potential need for benefits—which may not occur.
 Defendant may never ask for additional or future benefits; or he may ask for benefits several times.
 Either way, the reality is that defendant is currently asserting no claim for benefits; therefore, there is no ‘genuine case or controversy between the parties.’
 City of Huntington Woods, 279 Mich App at 615.
 Plaintiff is seeking a speculative determination, one that is based on a ‘hypothetical dispute’ Id, and as such, the proposed amended complaint presents a claim that is not ripe.
 As a result, plaintiff’s proposed amendment of the complaint, even if sufficient under MCR 2.111(B)(1), would be futile.
 This Court may uphold a trial court’s ruling where the right result is issued, albeit for the wrong reason, Gleason v Michigan Dept of Transp, 256 Mich App 1, 3; 662 NW2d 822 (2003) and we do so here.”